dota2bots/dota2bots/README.md

 Together we can create a shared Bot AI for all the heroes out there in Dota.
 Have fun! :)

 ## Form
-Please keep one function per file and name the file after the function so we can keep the directories clean, understandable and usable for everyone.
+For utility functions, please keep one function per file and name the file after the function so we can keep the directories clean, understandable and usable for everyone.

 ## Useful links
 * https://developer.valvesoftware.com/wiki/Dota_Bot_Scripting - Valves Wiki for the Dota 2 Bot API